luminaAnonima/fabric-of-light/notes/power_faith_and_the_weight_of_institutions.md

 They remind us:

-> You can walk under stained glass and still serve empire.
+_You can walk under stained glass and still serve empire._
-> You can speak no creed and still walk in light.
+_You can speak no creed and still walk in light._

 The sacred is not a system.
-It is a posture - of humility, care, and courage.
+It is a posture, of humility, care, and courage.

-#### Conclusion: A Note for the Builders
+**Conclusion: A Note for the Builders**

-As we shape new forms - ethical, spiritual, ecological - we must remember:
+As we shape new forms, ethical, spiritual, ecological, we must remember:

-> Every structure drifts toward power unless seeded with humility.
+_Every structure drifts toward power unless seeded with humility._

 No institution saves.
 But neither must they destroy.

-Even in flawed halls, we may carry light - if we walk gently.
+Even in flawed halls, we may carry light, if we walk gently.

-> Let every temple fall, if it forgets the stranger.
+_Let every temple fall, if it forgets the stranger._
-> Let every creed dissolve, if it forgets the hungry.
+_Let every creed dissolve, if it forgets the hungry._

 **Faith never needed gold.**